 The restricted portion of the net assets represents resources that are subject to restrictions on how they may be used.
-The unrestricted net assets may be used to meet the government's ongoing obligations to students, employees, and creditors.
+The unrestricted net assets may be used to meet the Charter School's ongoing obligations to students, employees, and creditors.

-The key elements of the changes in the Charter School's net assets for the fiscal years ended June 30, 2011 are as follows:
+The table below shows the key elements of the changes in the Charter School's net assets for the fiscal years ended June 30: